47 Startups Failed the Same Way

 Month one of a vibe-coded app is actually month seven of a traditionally-built one.
 A user triggers an edge case and the code crashes, or worse, silently corrupts data because nobody wrote the safeguards that prevent half-finished operations from saving.
 The dev shop says “oh, we’ll add tests now.”
 Now.
 After hundreds of lines of code are already written.
 Now that rewriting is more expensive than writing it right the first time.

-The accelerated timeline compresses 25 months into about seven: a vibe-coded app hits the “new features break old ones” phase by month four, and the “rewrite or die” decision by month seven.
+A vibe-coded app compresses 25 months into roughly seven.
+The “new features break old ones” phase hits by month four; the “rewrite or die” decision by month seven.

 Veracode’s 2025 GenAI Code Security Report tested over 100 LLMs across Java, Python, C#, and JavaScript.
 45% of code samples failed security tests.
 For Java, the failure rate hit 72%.
-These weren’t edge cases - they were the ten most common security flaws that hackers exploit first.
-This is production-ready according to many vibe coding shops.
-This is also the reason month four feels like month eighteen.
+These weren’t edge cases; they were the ten most common security flaws that hackers exploit first.
+Many vibe coding shops call this production-ready.

 You don’t need to wait 25 months to know.
 These five things appear in order, every time.
 We’ve documented the full checklist if you want a deeper assessment.

-The first thing you’ll notice is the phrase “we’ll fix it later” showing up in standups.
-Your dev shop misses a deadline - not by much, maybe a week.
-They say they’ll catch up next sprint.
+It starts with the phrase “we’ll fix it later” showing up in standups.
+Your dev shop misses a deadline - not by much, maybe a week - and they say they’ll catch up next sprint.
 You believe them because the MVP shipped on time.
 This is month six behavior.
-If you hear it more than once in a month, you’ve entered the acceleration phase.
+Hear it more than once in a month, and you’ve entered the acceleration phase.

 Then small changes start taking unexpectedly long.
-Someone asks for a button color change that normally takes an hour, and now it takes three.
-The developer who built that button has left, or they don’t remember why they wrote it that way.
-The code has no comments.
-This is month nine - technical debt visible at the task level.
+A button color change that should take an hour now takes three.
+The developer who built it has left, or they don’t remember why they wrote it that way, and the code has no comments.
+This is month nine - technical debt you can see at the task level.

 By month twelve, new features break unrelated things.
 You request a reporting feature.
 It ships.
-Then three customer complaints arrive about a bug in the checkout flow.
-The new code touched a shared function used in 12 places.
-Nobody had written tests to catch the side effect.
+Three customer complaints arrive about a bug in the checkout flow.
+The new code touched a shared function used in 12 places, and nobody had written tests to catch the side effect.

 Month fourteen brings the documentation question.
 A new hire needs to understand the authentication flow.
 The dev shop points them at the code.
 There’s no design doc, no notes on why anything was built the way it was.
 New hires spend their first two weeks just learning the codebase.
 Your velocity plateaus because onboarding becomes a full-time job.

-The final signal is the one that scares founders most: you hire a third or fourth developer and feature output stays flat.
+The fifth signal is the one we missed twice before we learned to spot it: you hire a third or fourth developer and feature output stays flat.
 Month eighteen.
-Everyone’s time goes to bug fixes and explaining decisions to each other, and you realize you’ve stopped building and started maintaining.
+Everyone’s time goes to bug fixes and explaining decisions to each other, and you realize the team has stopped building and started maintaining.

 Two of these signals means you’re on the timeline.
 Four means you have at most six months before the rewrite conversation.

-Test coverage is the first thing we check.
-It’s always 0-5%.
-We once inherited a project where the founder had spent $400K and the coverage sat at 1%.
-The code worked because he manually tested every release himself.
-The moment he wanted to ship weekly, the system broke because there were no guardrails.
+Test coverage is the first thing we check, and it’s nearly always under 5%.
+One Series A edtech founder stands out: he’d spent $400K with a previous shop, and coverage sat at 1%.
+The code worked only because he manually tested every release himself, clicking through every screen, every flow.
+The moment he wanted to ship weekly, everything broke.
 He’s suing the dev shop now.

 The architecture - if you can call it that - is always a mess.
-The last team we inherited from named files after features instead of logical groupings.
-Their developers ran database updates by hand.
-When something broke, the code printed the error to a log nobody checked and hoped the user would refresh the page.
+The last team we inherited from named files after features instead of logical groupings, ran database updates by hand, and when something broke the code printed the error to a log nobody checked.
+Their hope was that the user would refresh the page.
 Every developer on the project coded in a different style, so every code review was a surprise.

 Commit history tells its own story.
 Old projects have one commit per week labeled “Final deliverable.”
 AI-generated projects have 47 commits in 30 minutes, all with auto-generated messages.
 Neither approach tells you anything about why a decision was made.
 We once found 180 rows in a database with impossible data - a user_id that didn’t exist, created by code that shouldn’t exist either.
 The code had been deleted three months earlier.
 The data remained forever.